-The Standard Plan: Course Requirements:
+Course Requirements:

 Credit requirement: Students must accumulate a minimum of 45 course credits in philosophy with satisfactory grades; normally this is equivalent to 15 graduate courses.
-At least 21 of the 45 credits must be for courses at the 700 level (not counting the Proseminar).
+At least 21 of the 45 credits must be for courses at the 700 level.
 At least 27 of these credits must be earned while in residence.